 It was a TERRIBLE run, but like Shalane said, sometimes the only thing you get out of the run is the fact that you finished.
 Hell, even if I finished like Pheobe in the show, Friends.
 My form was HORRIBLE.

 I’m sharing this story once again for the people who feel defeated after a bad run.
 If it weren’t for the bad races, I wouldn’t relearn to enjoy running in itself.
 This race was a blessing in disguise.
 My resolution on that day wasn’t about any pr.
-It was about simply going back to basics of running – just enjoy the damn moment, you asthmatic penguin.
+It was about simply going back to basics of running – just enjoy the damn moment, you asthmatic elf.